 3. Ensure you have a range of plants that provide flowers all year round

 Why not create a bug hotel and have fun with the kids creating a home for your visitors.

-You can include certain plants in your veggie garden that will attract beneficial insects which are needed to pollinate our crops, and honey bees are the most valuable in performing this process.
+You can include certain plants in your veggie garden that will attract beneficial insects that are needed to pollinate our crops, and honey bees are the most valuable in performing this process.